-The Vice Provost for Enrollment and Student Services/Section 504 Coordinator will forward the appeal to the Associate Provost of Assessment and Institutional Effectiveness.
-The Associate Provost of Assessment and Institutional Effectiveness will review the written appeal and may choose to meet with the Student.
-In that case, the Student may present his/her appeal in person.
-The Associate Provost of Assessment and Institutional Effectiveness shall provide a final written determination to the Student within 10 business days of receipt of written appeal.
+The Vice Provost for Student Services/Section 504 Coordinator will forward the appeal to the Associate Provost of Assessment and Institutional Effectiveness.
+The Associate Provost of Assessment and Institutional Effectiveness will review the written appeal and situation, consult with appropriate personnel, and make a final determination on the matter.
+The Associate Provost of Assessment and Institutional Effectiveness shall provide a final written determination to the Student within 10 business days of receipt of the written appeal.